postsharp/Metalama.Documentation/content/quickstart/using-aspects/install.md

 # Installing Metalama

-The core features of Metalama are implemented in a set of NuGet packages and don't need to be installed on you machine.
+The core features of Metalama are implemented in a set of NuGet packages and don't need to be installed on your machine.
 However, if you are working on a project that uses Metalama, it is a good idea to install Metalama Tools for Visual Studio.

 ## Adding the NuGet package to your project